 ELIAICHI KIMARO (Director, Producer, Writer, DP)

-Activist-turned-filmmaker Eliaichi Kimaro is director of 9elephants productions, a company that uses video to bring stories of struggle, resistance and survival to a broader audience.
-She produces videos for non-profits about social/economic justice issues, and recently has led a week-long filmmaking camp for girls.
+Activist-turned-filmmaker Eliaichi Kimaro is founder/director of 9elephants productions, a company that uses video to bring stories of struggle, resistance and survival to a broader audience.

-Drawing upon her 9-year film journey, she is currently on the campus and conference lecture circuit engaging communities across the country in discussion about mixed race/multicultural issues, cultural identity, gender violence, and the power of personal storytelling.
+Drawing upon her 10-year film journey, she is currently on the campus/conference lecture circuit engaging communities across the country in discussion about some of the issues in her film, including gender violence, global mixed race/multicultural issues, cultural identity and the power of personal storytelling.

 ERIC FRITH (Producer, Editor, Writer) www.byrdproductions.com